 - Begin in Upavistha Konasana (Wide-Angle Seated Forward Bend).
 Ground through your sitting bones and open your legs to about 120-degrees.
 Your quadriceps should face the ceiling.

 - As you inhale, lengthen your spine.

 - As you exhale, twist your torso to the right.

 - Maintaining the rotation of your spine, tilt your torso laterally to the left.

 - Move your left shoulder toward the inside of your left knee while revolving your torso toward the ceiling.

 - Extend your left hand, palm up, toward your left foot, and clasp your inner foot or reach your hand toward your foot.

 - Press your right knee toward the floor to balance the weight of your torso.

 - As you inhale, lengthen your spine.

-- As you exhale, twist your torso further to the right and spin your chest to the ceiling.
+- As you exhale, twist your torso further to the right and revolve your chest to the ceiling.